HaoshengChen/Dynamic-Scenes/README.md

 The "Dynamic Scenes" Dataset is provided for testing visual loop closure detection algorithms in highly dynamic scenes.
 It has strong background in some crucial applications such as autonomous driving system.

-This dataset contains two sequences named "Road Ring" and "CBD", respectively.
+The dataset was captured in the central commercial district of city of ten million people.
+The “Dynamic Scenes” dataset contains two sequences as shown in the figure above.
+The first one, which was acquired by traveling around a lake as the blue trajectory, named “Road Ring” .
+The other sequence, named “CBD,” was acquired by traveling around a business district, and is depicted by the red and green trajectories.

 The entire dataset is recorded by a [ZED](https://github.com/stereolabs) stereo camera at 1280 × 460 resolution @ 60fps.